- 1. Why does subjective wellbeing matter?

 It is not clear where the neutral point is and there has been little discussion of how to determine this.
 Researchers sometimes treat the midpoint of subjective wellbeing scales (5/10) as the point where someone is neither satisfied nor dissatisfied, or neither happy nor unhappy.
 But if we take this as the neutral point, this has the controversial implication that many people, particularly those in low-income countries, have lives that are net negative (if we only consider their wellbeing).
 Other researchers treat the bottom of the scale (0/10) as the neutral point but this has a different, but also controversial, implication that it is impossible for anyone to have a life that is net negative.

-Coming soon: look out for our working paper on defining the neutral point
+Coming soon: a working paper on defining the neutral point

 6. How can I contribute to a happier world?